aeternity/protocol/AENS.md

 ***owner***: the account, which controls this entry.

 ***expires_by***: the blockheight after which the entry goes into the `revoked` state.
-This value MUST NOT be further than 50000 blocks into the future.
+This value MUST NOT be further than 180000 blocks (Note: used to be 50000 before Iris protocol upgrade) into the future.

 ***client_ttl***: a suggestion as to how long any clients should cache this information. (***TODO***: should have a reasonable